 The rubric here is by Greg Keller, adviser at Lincoln High School in Lincoln, Nebraska.
-A sample evaluation form is in the appendix.
+A sample evaluation form is in the appendix, which is online at walsworthyearbooks.com/ yearbooksuite and at yearbookhelp.com.

 BY GREG KELLER, ADVISER, LINCOLN HIGH SCHOOL, LINCOLN, NEBRASKA